harshv1995/helm-infra/README.md

 ## Steps:

-1. Update version in Chart.yaml
+1. Update version in Chart.yaml & cr.yaml (use same version for both)
 2. Run `cr package squadcast-helm --config cr.yaml` to package the chart
 3. Run `cr upload --config cr.yaml` to upload the chart to the chart repository
 4. Run `cr index --config cr.yaml` to generate the index.yaml file